timescale/docs/cloud/service-overview.md

 By default, when you create a new service, a new `tsdbadmin` user is created.
 This is the user that you use to connect to your new service.

 The `tsdbadmin` user is the owner of the database, but is not a superuser.
-To access features requiring a superuser, log in as the `postgres` user instead.

-On Timescale Cloud services, the `tsdbadmin` user can:

-* Create a database
-* Create a role
+We do not currently allow access to the `postgres` user, nor creation of multiple databases.
+We recommend using schemas or creating additional services for data isolation.

-This allows you to use the `tsdbadmin` user to create another user with any other roles.
+On Timescale Cloud services, the `tsdbadmin` user can create another user with any other roles.
 For a complete list of roles available, see the [PostgreSQL role attributes documentation][pg-roles-doc].

 [cloud-login]: https://console.cloud.timescale.com/